vencolini/restaurant-reservations/README.md

 To run the project in Docker container follow the instructions

+Hint - Since it's a restaurant reservations app, for the demo it was assumed that it should look good on mobile, because most of the people will grab their smartphone to make such reservation.

 ## Prerequisits

 1. Docker installed on your machine.
 You can download from [HERE](https://www.docker.com/products/docker-desktop/ "HERE")